expede/minimal-spanning-merkle-tree/README.md

 }
 ```

 Inherited encoding is helpful in many situations.
 A core intention of IPLD is to abstract away from the exact data encoding.
 When including a link in IPLD, a hash algorithm and encoding MUST be hardcoded.
-Such choices are often premature, and lead to awkward design choices to avoid this encoding, or excpetions in prose.
+Such choices are often premature, and lead to awkward design choices to avoid this encoding, or exceptions in prose.

 Inheriting from the surrounding context enables a level of flexibility for the nested data.
 Its hash and encoding MUST be the same as the parent, which is by far the most common case.
 In order to calculate the hash of the entire structure, the direct parent's encoding MUST be known, then passed to the encoder for the nested graph, the CID calculated, and placed into the parent.
 See more in [canonicalization].

-The implicit strategy MAY lead to cases where the same DAG generates different CIDs in the same strutcure, based on different parent encoding contexts.
+The implicit strategy MAY lead to cases where the same DAG generates different CIDs in the same structure, based on different parent encoding contexts.

 ## 2.3 Capsule